TheComputerCrasher/TADC-Kinger-Computer-Explained/README.md

 Speculation is marked by [s].
 Connections to episode 9 are marked by [9-x] and will be expanded upon in the final section.

+As per the BAD 3-Clause license, you are free to do whatever with this text as long as you include the text of the LICENSE file.
+(Basically just make sure to credit me)

 ```# System: KingSolution 2.0 / Digital Circus Mainframe```
 * "2.0" implies this is Kinger's second version of the program to get into the Digital Circus's mainframe.